TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

   3. You CAN make a GAME with this source code for the purpose of selling it

 These license terms are designed to protect the IP rights of TGC Ltd.

+This line has been added to test the Google CODE and TortoiseMERGE :)